codazoda/joeldare-blog/content/post/how-i-cleaned-my-ac-coil.md

 ![Cleaning A/C Coil](/blog/image/cleaning-ac-coil.jpg)

-I reached inside and slowly peeled the sheet away from one edge to the next.
+I reached inside and slowly peeled the sheet away from one edge to the next by hand.
 I moved slowly, being careful not to teal the sheet the dust had formed.
 After two hours, I had the coil pretty clean.

 I buttoned everything back up and give the system a try.
 The A/C was working like new again.